learning-zone/azure-basics/README.md

 #### Q. How do you handle access reviews in Azure AD?
 #### Q. Can you explain the use of service principals in Azure AD?
 #### Q. What are some best practices for managing access and identities in Azure?
+#### Q. What are password hash synchronization and pass-through authentication in Entra ID?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>